Security-Onion-Solutions/securityonion-docs/grid.rst

 .. image:: images/grid.png
   :target: _images/grid.png

-Starting at the top of the page, there is a ``Grid EPS`` value in the upper right corner that is the sum of all Consumption EPS measurements in the entire grid.
+Starting at the top of the page, there is a ``Grid EPS`` value in the upper right corner that shows the sum of all Consumption EPS measurements in the entire grid.
 Below that you will find a list of all nodes in your grid.

 .. note::